RobertChienShiba/Go2Bank/README.md

 - **GET** `/users/renew_access` : Renew your access token
 - **GET** `/users/logout` : Logout and redirect to home page

+> [!NOTE]
-⚠️ Following API Endpoints will go through Paseto Authentication Middleware and some will go through RBAC Authorization
+> Following API Endpoints will be passed through Paseto Authentication Middleware and `/users/update` endpoint will be passed through RBAC Authorization

 - **PATCH** `/users/update` : Update user information
 - **GET** `/users/me` : Get a user information
 - **GET** `/users/renew_access` : Renew your access token
 - **POST** `/accounts` : create a new account by a user
 - **GET** `/accounts/:id` : Get a account information
 - **GET** `/accounts/` : List all accounts

+>[!NOTE]
+> The prefix of `/transfers` endpoints will be passed through Rate Limiting Middleware
+- **GET** `/transfers/sendOTP`: Enqueue OTP verification task into message queue
 - **POST** `/transfers` : create a new transfer between two accounts

 ## DB Diagram